Fidencio-Codes/basic_pytest/README.md

 # other topics
 - Folder structure
 - Setting up testenv
-- Pushing repositories to GitHub
+- Pushing repositories to GitHub from Visual Studio Code